Where is the Great Barrier Reef?

 The transfer of this energy supplies the polyp with much-needed nutrition.
 In return, coral polyps offer algae a haven and carbon dioxide.

-Corals also consume zooplankton, which is microscopic floating organisms.
+Corals also consume zooplankton, which are microscopic floating organisms.
 Coral polyps emerge from their skeletons at night to feed by extending their long, stinging tentacles to catch passing creatures.
 The polyps draw their prey into their mouths.

 The Great Barrier Reef Region is rich in the history and tradition of the Aboriginal and Torres Strait Islander people.